 - Using IRS guidelines, you will have little or no disposable income at the end of a month.

 - The tax assessment didn’t arise from cashing out a qualified retirement account or selling an asset resulting in capital gains income and not paying the taxes.

 The rule for #3 is the “dissipated assets rule” – and the IRS looks and would say you HAD the money when you sold the asset or cashed out the retirement to pay the taxes, and you spent it – so they won’t settle with you.
 As with any settlement, there is some room for negotiation here – and we will use all the resources available to get you the best result.

 Doubt as to Liability

-A Doubt as to Liability is a situation where you may have been assessed a tax liability but it isn’t yours.
-For instance, perhaps you were personally assessed a Trust Fund Penalty, but had nothing to do with the remittance of the payroll taxes.
+A Doubt as to Liability is a situation where you may have been assessed tax liability, but it isn’t yours.
+For instance, perhaps you have personally assessed a Trust Fund Penalty but had nothing to do with the remittance of the payroll taxes.
 In this case, we will prepare a comprehensive case and show good cause as to why you would not be liable.
-These are very hard to get, and require a fair bit of effort.
-However, they are not income or asset dependent.
+These are very hard to get and require a fair bit of effort.
+However, they are not income or asset-dependent.